jorabin/KeePassJava2/readme.md

 ## Current Status

-This version is 3.0.0-SNAPSHOT and is not backwards compatible with 2.2 and earlier versions.
+This version is 3.0.0-SNAPSHOT and is not backwards compatible with 2.3 and earlier versions.

-The current released code is version 2.2.2 - released to Maven September 2024.
+The current released code is version 2.2.3 - released to Maven January 2025.
 This is on the main branch.
 See [Build from Source](#build-from-source)

-Key updates relative to 2.1
+Key updates relative to 2.x
-- Java 8 (dependencies no longer support Java 7)
+- Java 11
 - File format version 4 support - with Argon2
 - Removal of SimpleXML, JAXB and JAXB database implementations
 - Implemented pluggable (protected) data storage model